Veronika181/To-Do-List/README.md

 Description

-This repository showcases the implementation of a simple and intuitive To-Do List application.
+This project showcases the implementation of a simple and intuitive To-Do List application.
 Built with HTML, CSS, and JavaScript, this project demonstrates how to create a dynamic and interactive user interface for managing daily tasks.
 From adding new tasks to marking them as complete, this application provides a seamless experience for organizing your to-dos.

 Preview